github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 {% data reusables.actions.runner-groups-navigate-to-repo-org-enterprise %}
 {% data reusables.actions.settings-sidebar-actions-runner-groups-selection %}
-  - For runner groups in an enterprise, under **Organization access**, modify what organizations can access the runner group.
+  - For runner groups in an enterprise: under **Organization access**, modify which organizations can access the runner group.
-  - For runner groups in an organization, under **Repository access**, modify what repositories can access the runner group.
+  - For runner groups in an organization: under **Repository access**, modify which repositories can access the runner group.

 {% warning %}